Friends! Minimalist Baker just turned TEN! Can you believe it? That’s 10 whole years on the internet. This feels big.

 - 1 healthy pinch sea salt

-- Prepare chocolate cake mix according to package instructions.
-If using one 8-inch round cake pan, follow baking instructions on the package.
+- Prepare chocolate cake according to recipe instructions.
+If using one 8-inch round cake pan, follow baking instructions in the recipe.
 If using three 6-inch round cake pans (our preferred method), bake for 20-25 minutes, or until the cake has slightly pulled away from edges of the pan, and a toothpick or knife inserted comes out clean.

 - Once baked, remove your cake(s) from the oven and let rest in the pans for 15 minutes.
 Then carefully invert onto cooling racks to let cool completely (~2-3 hours).